KuShivam045/GithubActionsTerraformVPC/README.md

 - `ec2`: Creates EC2 instances.
 - `security_group`: Creates security groups for ALB and EC2 instances.

+## CI/CD Pipeline

+This repository includes a CI/CD pipeline implemented using GitHub Actions.
+The pipeline automates the process of testing, planning, and applying the Terraform configuration.

+### GitHub Actions Workflow

+The GitHub Actions workflow is defined in `.github/workflows/terraform.yml`.
+It consists of the following steps:

+1. **Checkout Code**: Checks out the repository code.
+2. **Setup Terraform**: Sets up Terraform on the GitHub runner.
+3. **Terraform Format**: Ensures that the Terraform code is properly formatted.
+4. **Terraform Init**: Initializes the Terraform configuration.
+5. **Terraform Validate**: Validates the Terraform configuration.
+6. **Terraform Plan**: Generates and displays an execution plan.
+7. **Terraform Apply**: Applies the Terraform configuration (on the main branch).

+### Running the Pipeline

+The pipeline runs automatically on the following events:

+- Pushing changes to the `main` branch.
+- Opening a pull request against the `main` branch.

+You can also manually trigger the workflow from the GitHub Actions tab in your repository.

+### Secrets

+The following secrets must be configured in the GitHub repository settings for the pipeline to work:

+- `AWS_ACCESS_KEY_ID`: Your AWS access key ID.
+- `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key.

 ## Usage

 Clone this repository to your local machine:
 ```sh
 git clone https://github.com/your-username/aws-vpc-terraform.git
 cd aws-vpc-terraform